What is a Disc Assessment: The Complete Guide | Thomas.co

 For the Thomas DISC tool, individuals are asked to choose two trait adjectives from a list of four, one ‘most like’ and one ‘least like’ them.
 This process is repeated 24 times, giving 48 choices from a total of 96 words.
 An individual’s response patterns are then compared to themselves rather than the scores of a comparison group.

-Because the theory views everyone as the ultimate expert on themselves, there are no right or wrong answers; DISC testing simply helps gauge various behavioural styles and priorities.
+Because the theory views everyone as the ultimate expert on themselves, there are no right or wrong answers; DISC testing simply helps gauge various behavioral styles and priorities.
 Some personality styles might be better suited to certain roles.
 It isn’t always completely black and white - it may sometimes be difficult to decide which description to select.
 All you can do is honestly consider what you think best represents you.

 We’ll now answer some commonly asked questions so you can develop a better idea of how DISC assessments can improve your recruitment efforts.